GabrielRochon/WattpadStats/README.md

 I cannot stress enough that setting up an automated task (if you're on Windows) that executes the script every day at a set time is extremely important, as you wouldn't get realistic data on a fixed 24-hour span without it.

 # Versions
+## Version 1.2 (June 28th 2020)
+Bug fixes:
+- Corrected bug where thousands/millions views/reads would make the script crash.
+This is due to the fact that it would attempt to convert strings with Ks and Ms in it, then attempt to substract it.

 ## Version 1.1 (June 27th 2020)
 Additions:
 - Increments from yesterday are shown next to reads, votes and parts.